alb7edu/rsschool-cv/README.md

 * Mobile: 071234567890

 ## SUMMARY
 * Hi all!
-I'm an RS student interested in technical projects related to JavaScript development.
+I'm an RS student interested in technical projects related to JavaScript development

 ## SKILLS
 * HTML5